Where and when do you meet?

 What happens when I get there?

-As you enter the door there is a welcome table with that Sunday’s bulletin.
-You will also find a brochure about the Orthodox Presbyterian Church, as well as other literature and information.
+As you enter the door, you’ll be welcomed by one of our greeters.
+They will give you a bulletin.
+You will also find a brochure about the Orthodox Presbyterian Church, as well as other literature and information on our book table.
 Feel free to take and browse through these items, as well as engage any of our members or regular visitors in conversation.
-Our worship begins at 10:30am and 5:00pm.
-We prepare our hearts before hand as the piano plays.
-Stay for coffee and refreshments after service.
+Our worship begins at 10:30am and 4:00pm.
+You’re welcome to stay for coffee and refreshments after service.

 Should we bring our children?